Tineke van Geel

 CLICK AN IMAGE FOR LARGER VIEW

 Tineke van Geel specializes in the teaching and choreography of Armenian dance and conducts workshops for students at various levels, from beginner to professional.
 Her main focus is to break down complicated steps and movements to basic elements and slowly rebuild them into the original dance form.
 This skill is part of her worldwide success and is combined with a vast knowledge of Armenian dance and culture.
 She also discusses the history and background of each dance she teaches.
-She has taught folk dance workshops in Australia, Canada, Europe, Hong Kong, Japan, Taiwan, and the United States.
+She has taught folk dance workshops in Austria, Australia, Canada, Europe, Hong Kong, Japan, Malaysia, New Zealand, Singapore, Taiwan, and the United States.
 In addition to Armenian dance, Tineke has taught international and Dutch dances.

 She started folk dancing in 1975.
 In 1977, Tineke received her degree in the Netherlands as folk dance instructor.